 Augmented reality in e-commerce

-In a 2019 Nielsen global survey, consumers were already listing augmented and virtual reality as the top technologies they were seeking to assist them in their daily lives, with 51% saying they were willing to use AR/VR to assess products.
+In a 2019 Nielsen global survey, consumers were already listing augmented and virtual reality as one of the top technologies to assist them in their everyday, with 51% saying they were willing to use AR/VR to assess products.

-- 75% of consumers surveyed said they now expect an AR experience when shopping online, with 61% preferring to make purchases on sites that offer AR functionality.
-With retailers reporting instances of conversion rates doubling or even tripling for products where AR is used, it becomes strikingly clear that those not investing to meet consumers’ expectations risk being left behind.
+- 75% of consumers now expect an augmented reality experience when shopping online, with 61% preferring to make purchases on sites that offer AR functionality.
+Retailers have even reported instances of conversion rates doubling, even tripling, for products where augmented reality was offered.

 Augmented reality success stories

-Looking to the future of Innovative investments
+Looking to the future of innovative investments

 “By 2030, we will be able to enter digital environments that appear completely real to all our five senses.”
+Ericsson Consumer Lab